Lynn M. Bamford, Chair and Chief Executive Officer

 Elected 2021

-Former Chief Executive Officer, Science Applications International Corporation (SAIC)
+Former Chief Executive Officer and Director of Science Applications International Corporation (SAIC)

 Mr. Moraco has an in-depth understanding of the aerospace and defense industry, evidenced by his past employment at SAIC and Leidos, as well as his previous leadership roles at the Boeing Company Space & Intelligence Mission Systems and Phantom Works.
 In addition, Mr. Moraco has extensive experience in U.S. government contracting.
-Mr. Moraco’s market knowledge, leadership skills, and management ability proven during his tenure as CEO of SAIC and as an executive of Leidos, along with his prior board experience, enhances Mr. Moraco’s contributions and values to the Company’s Board.
+Mr. Moraco’s market knowledge, leadership skills, financial acumen, and operational management ability proven during his tenure as CEO of SAIC and as an executive of Leidos, along with his prior public company board experience, enhances Mr. Moraco’s contributions and value to the Company’s Board.

 Portrait